 Key Takeaways

-- Chow Chows have a history as guard dogs that may influence their behavior.
+- Chow Chows have a history as guard dogs that may influence their behaviour.

 - Their physical characteristics can contribute to an intimidating appearance.